 At The River Source, we spend a lot of time talking to the families of our clients, as addiction is never limited to the addict alone.
 Most families come to us in despair.
-They’re not sure where to turn or how to help their loved one.
+They’re not sure where to turn or how to help their loved ones.
 While recovering from addiction is not easy, there are things you can do to make the process less stressful for the addict, yourself and your family at large.

-Geffen Liberman, a counselor, coach and educator at The River Source, works closely with both addicts and their families to offer professional advice and support.
+Geffen Liberman, a counselor, coach, and educator at The River Source, works closely with both addicts and their families to offer professional advice and support.
 Through the right networks, families can find the strength and hope they need to get through these difficult months.
 Here are some of the tools that Mr. Liberman recommends to families.

 Get educated on the nature of addiction and recovery.